Environmental Resource Inventory

 Hawthorne lies in a shallow valley that rises in elevation toward the north and has localized high points.
 The First Watchung Ridge, a volcanic extrusion of ballast that created precipitous cliffs and steep slopes, lies along the western edge of Hawthorne.
 Goffle Brook, a tributary to the Passaic River, which is part of the Newark Bay-Hudson Harbor estuary, flows through the valley.

 Although Hawthorne is a well-developed borough, due to its location in the Passaic River watershed, and its diverse topography, it still contains many valuable natural resources.
-In 2010, the Environmental Resource Inventory (ERI) was updated.
-The Environmental Resource Inventory will continue to be reviewed and updated at that time of the Re-Examination of the Borough's Master Plan in accordance with the Municipal Land Use Law.
+In 2022, the Environmental Resource Inventory (ERI) was updated.
+The Environmental Resource Inventory will continue to be reviewed and updated at that time of the Re-Examination of the Borough's Master Plan in accordance with the Municipal Land Use Law by the Hawthorne Environmental Commission.
 This information can be used to facilitate smart development and/or redevelopment so the existing natural resources are protected for this generation, and future generations of Hawthorne's residents to enjoy.

 Diverse landscapes of water, mountains, residential neighborhoods, bustling commercial districts and older industrial sections define the Borough of Hawthorne as a northern New Jersey suburb.
 Hawthorne is a mature community that is almost fully built out.
 Fortunately for its residents, however, as the municipality developed, efforts were made to protect much of the environmental resources that provide for the community's character and high quality of life.
 But in the future, Hawthorne will be faced with new conservation and environmental challenges that will require measured and thoughtful environmental planning.